Covered Electronic Waste Recycling Fee Guide

 You may file your return and pay your eWaste fees online.
 Visit our website to make a payment and learn about our various payment options.

 If your average monthly fee payment is $20,000 or more, you are required to pay by Electronic Funds Transfer (EFT).
 CDTFA will notify you in writing if you are required to pay your fees electronically.

 Payments must be submitted by the due date to be considered timely.
 For an EFT payment to be timely, it must be initiated on or before the filing due date and funds must settle into the CDTFA's bank account on or before the banking day following the due date.
 Please note, some EFT payments made on the return's due date may need to be initiated before 3:00 p.m.
-Pacific time to be received timely.
-For more information regarding EFT payments, please see EFT FAQs.
+(Pacific time) to be received timely.
+For more information regarding EFT payments, please see our EFT FAQs.

 The penalty for filing a late return and/or late fee payment is ten percent of the fee amount due for the period.
 Interest also applies to late fee payments.